 To sum, a “No Boot Device Available” error message can happen mostly when there is something wrong with the computer and it is a sign to tell you something goes wrong.
 Don’t ignore it so as to maintain stable PC running all the time.

-- What is conime.exe file and how can you fix conime.exe error?
+- What is winsat.exe file and how to fix winsat.exe error?